terrastruct/d2/docs/INSTALL.md

 # install

-This file documents how the install.sh script installs d2 and how you can manually install yourself.
+This file documents all the ways by which you can install d2.

 <!-- toc -->